 We transfer Personal Data to jurisdictions as necessary for the purposes described above, including to jurisdictions that may not provide the same level of data protection as your home country.
 In particular, our Sites are hosted on servers in the United States.
 If you are located in a non-US jurisdiction, the transfer of Personal Data is necessary to provide you with the requested information and/or to perform any requested transaction.
-To the extent permitted by law, such submission also constitutes your consent for the cross-border transfer.
+When you submit personal information to us you are transferring your data across borders.

 With respect to transfers originating from the European Economic Area ("EEA") to the United States and other non-EEA jurisdictions, we implement standard contractual clauses approved by the European Commission, and other appropriate solutions to address cross-border transfers as required or permitted by Articles 46 and 49 of the General Data Protection Regulation.
 Where required by such laws, you may request a copy of the suitable mechanisms we have in place by contacting us as detailed below.

 - What are the consequences of not providing Personal Data?